JonnoB/rSETSe/README.md

 # N.B

-The package is still underdevleopment and only the main functions have example code available see the links above.
+Currently only the main functions have example code available see the links above for more indepth code examples.